eclipse-che/che-docs/README.md

 * extensions - documentation about extensions for Che, such as Eclipse Che4z, OpenShift Connector [↩](#a1)

 If there is no directory that fits a topic of your document, create a new one.

+## Adding Jekyll metadata

-Look at headers in existing pages to make sure the generated HTML page has the expected name, title, and keywords.
+Make sure to include all the necessary metadata, so that a generated HTML page has the expected name, title, and keywords.
 For example:

 ```yaml
 ---